trueos/sysadm/docs/api_reference/classes/iocage.rst

 The "stopjail" action stops the specified jail.

-.. note:: A jail can be only stopped once.
+.. warning:: A jail can be only stopped once.
 If the jail has already stopped, an error message will be generated.

 **REST Request**